mja65/Emu68-Imager/docs/amigautilities.md

 Double-clicking the Offline icon will stop the TCP/IP stack and you will disconnect your Amiga from your Wifi.

-> [!Important]
-> Due to limitations in the demo version of Roadshow you may need to reboot your Amiga to go back online.
-We encourage you to consider buying the full version of Roadshow which does not have these limitations. <br>
+> <font color="red">Due to limitations in the demo version of Roadshow you may need to reboot your Amiga to go back online.
+We encourage you to consider buying the full version of Roadshow which does not have these limitations. <br></font>

 If you didn't setup the WiFi SSID and Password before (or you want to change it) then you can use the **WiFi Config** icon which will allow you to edit the wifipi.device configuration file.